TheZincTZ/TheZincTZ/README.md

 - 🔭 I’m currently as a Software Developer and contributing to frontend and backend for building web applications at A*Star ARTC.
 - 🌱 Exploring Cybersecurity Industry hoping to find ways to grow.
-- ⚡ In my free time I love to do boxes in TryHackMe and HackTheBox, and read tech articles.
+- ⚡ In my free time I love to do boxes in TryHackMe and HackTheBox, and read IT articles.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-TheZinc-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ho-zhi-hao)

 ---